• Skip to primary navigation

 Burrata

 Burrata is a sumptuous Italian cheese from the town of Andria in Southern Italy.
-It’s also quite unique—the outside of Burrata is soft but solid mozzarella, while the inside is a rich combination of cheese curds and cream.
-Burrata is also a much younger cheese than the rest of the ones on our list—it was developed in the 20th century.
+It's also unique-the outside of Burrata is soft but solid mozzarella, while the inside is a rich combination of cheese curds and cream.
+Burrata is also a much younger cheese than the rest of the ones on our list-it was developed in the 20th century.

 The production process for Burrata doesn't involve aging, so it's typically served fresh, just a few hours or days after it's made.
 (Of course, store-bought versions in the United States aren't nearly as fresh!)